MehranZdi/Image_Denoising/README.md

 There are many ways to deploy an ML or a DL model.
 Streamlit is one of the fastest and easiest.
 There is no need to get involoved with frontend and backend, because streamlit takes care of everything.
 Check [Streamlit](https://streamlit.io/).

-I wrote a program to make a webpage in order to work communicate the model.
+I wrote a program to make a webpage in order to communicate with the model.
 Source codes are available in _main.py_ file and _helper.py_ file.

 ## Result
 Take a look at the result below: